istSOS/java-core/README.md

-# java-core
-istSOS Java Core Library
+# istSOS Java Core Library

 The istSOS Java Core Library is mainly an REST API wrapper.
 It will expose in Java language the communication with the istSOS WA REST interface.